WCramRTC/GA_Prog2_RTB_Access/README.md

         // Declare a string variable, and how the value from our entry string displayMessage = entDisplayMessage.Text;

-        // Assign the balue from our varible, to our editor editDisplay.Text = displayMessage;
+        // Assign the value from our variable, to our editor editDisplay.Text = displayMessage;
     }
 ```